p-i-z/Diffeology-Archives/README.md

 The TeX source files in this archive are designed to be **autonomous and directly compilable**.

 *   **Self-Contained:** Each document is structured to compile without missing dependencies.
-Figures are provided in local subdirectories.
+Figures are either generated via code (TikZ) within the source or provided in local subdirectories.
 *   **Tested Environment:** All documents have been modernized, verified, and successfully compiled using the **MacTeX distribution (version 2025)**.

 ## Repository Structure